akej74/grid-control/README.md

 - `pip install pypiwin32`
 - `pip install pyqt5`

-Run `gridcontrol.py` to start the Grid Control application.
+Run `python gridcontrol.py` to start the Grid Control application.

 ### PyInstaller
-For packaging, use pyinstaller:
+For packaging, use PyInstaller:
 - `pip install pyinstaller` (For python 3.6+, you will need the [latest dev version of pyinstaller](https://pythonhosted.org/PyInstaller/when-things-go-wrong.html#getting-the-latest-version)
+- PyInstaller is used to package the software into EXE format so that you can run the application without having Python installed

 ### Python IDE
 I recommend the free version of PyCharm IDE for Python development.